 Relaxation mode is the set of all the moments that give you rest, peace, and relaxation.

-Natural anxiolytics, such as walking in nature, reading a book, practicing meditation, getting a massage, doing deep breathing exercises, etc. can be very beneficial to you.
+Natural anxiolytics, such as walking in nature, reading a book, practicing meditation, getting a massage, doing deep breathing exercises, etc. can be greatly beneficial to you.

 5.Consuming foods fortified with magnesium promotes physical and mental relaxation:

 Not all foods are created equal.
-So choose a soothing food for your nervous system.
+Therefore, choose a food that is soothing to your nervous system.

 It is especially the minerals contained in the food that allows us to better manage stress.
 In fact, magnesium is certainly the one that has the most positive effects in combating stress.

-There you have seen some quick and effective ways to deal with stress and anxiety.
-Here is the summary of the 5 techniques:
+Above, you have seen some quick and effective ways to deal with stress and anxiety.
+Here is a summary of the 5 techniques:

 Don't rush and take your time to focus on the present moment: